-After sustaining injuries from a car accident, you’ll probably be curious about how much you’ll get in your settlement.
-Even before asking for a specific amount of compensation, you might wonder what the average settlement amount is.
+After sustaining injuries from a car accident, you’ll probably be curious about how much you’ll get from your settlement.
+Even before asking for a specific amount of compensation, it is important that you are familiar with what the average settlement amount is.
 Determining the value of a case is an essential part of any personal injury process.
-In this blog, the Shreveport personal injury attorneys at Gordon & Gordon outline the process and nature of compensation for lower back pain after a car accident.

 At Gordon & Gordon, our personal injury attorneys in Northwest Louisiana pride themselves on helping victims of negligence.
 We know that victims deserve compensation for their injuries, and we vow to fight on their behalf.
 With 30 years of combined legal experience, you can rest assured that we’re well-equipped to handle your case.
 If you or a loved one suffered a lower back injury from a car accident, we’re here for you.
 To schedule your consultation with us, please call 318-716-HELP today.
 We don’t charge fees or ask for reimbursement unless you get a settlement in your case.